 The Prairie Trail is a .8 mile multi-use loop route through native Iowa prairie plants.
 There’s a lot to see here if you take the time to look.
 An informational sign describing many of the plants is located at the main trailhead south of the park road.
 You can find a second trailhead south of the shelter in the upper picnic area.
 This trail is perfect for birders and is part of the Makoke birding trail system.

 These trails are .35 miles of meandering paths on the south side of the park canyon.
 There is one trailhead about halfway through the lower park area on the south side of the road.
 These trails are fairly rugged and are the best way to gain access to Table Rock overlook and Council Ring from the canyon area.

 This .33 mile connector trail gains 105 feet in elevation up to the Oak Woods Trail.
 It’s a step climb but not rocky.
 There is an old unmaintained trail to the north that intersects with the Waterline Trail near the top.
 Add the old section to the Waterline if you feel like a little bushwhacking.

-The Ledges has a place for everyone.
+Ledges State Park has a place for everyone.
 The park valley is suited for large gatherings and family outings.
 If you’re looking for a solitary adventure then take a creek walk deep into the park or paddle by on the Des Moines River.

 Unique terrain and access to water and wildlife are features that drew native people to this area for thousands of years.
-Those same assets are what continue attract people to the Ledges today.
+Those same assets are what continue attract people to Ledges State Park today.